Universal model for electron thermal-field emission from two-dimensional semimetals: Introduction

-Apart from thermionic emission, electron can undergo quantum mechanical \emph{field emission} \cite{jensen_text} when an external applied field strongly enhances the electron tunneling from a solid surface by ``narrowing'' the interface potential barrier.
-Fowler-Nordheim (FN) theory \cite{FN} has been the key theoretical foundation for electron field emission in bulk (3D) materials, and stood as a central pillar of vacuum device technology.
-Remarkably, field emission physics remains highly important to solid-state devices today due to its critical role in interfacial charge injection processes across the metal/insulator and metal/semiconductor interfaces \cite{sze}, which are omnipresent in modern electronic and optoelectronic devices.
-Due to its technological importance in both vacuum \cite{han} and solid-state device technology, FN theory has been continually refined over the past decades \cite{MG, forbes2, jensen, sd_liang, wei}.
+For field emission \cite{jensen_text}, electron can undergo quantum mechanical tunneling due the narrowing of the interface potential barrier caused by an external applied electric field.
+For classical materials, the Fowler-Nordheim (FN) theory \cite{FN, schottky} provides the key theoretical foundation, and has formed one of the central pillars of vacuum electronics at the dawn of twentieth century.
+Remarkably, field emission physics remains highly important to solid-state devices in the post vacuum tube era because of its critical role in the interfacial charge injection process across the metal/insulator and metal/semiconductor interfaces \cite{sze} which are omnipresent in modern electronic and optoelectronic devices.
+Due to its technological importance in both vacuum \cite{han} and solid-state device technology, FN theory has been continually refined over the past decades \cite{MG, burgess, stratton, forbes2, jensen, kyritsakis, sd_liang, wei,Steve,Sim,Sim2}.

-In 2D materials, the validity of FN-type theories need to be scrutinized since their fundamental assumption of 3D parabolic dispersions are fundamentally incompatible with 2D materials \cite{ang2}.
-Despite ongoing experimental \cite{eda, qian, wu, xiao, yamaguchi, huang, moussa, wu_GVT, wu_SFE, xu, q_ma} and theoretical \cite{wei3, song, wang, d_jena} efforts in unearthing the physics of electron emission from graphene, a comprehensive understanding of electron emission from the broader family of 2D semimetals remains largely incomplete.
-The following questions remain open: (i) How does the field emission current relate to the applied electric field strength and emitter temperature? (ii) What are radical differences between the electron field emission in 2D and 3D materials? (iii) Is there a unifying scaling relation, counterpart to the universal current-temperature scaling law of semiclassical thermionic emission \cite{ang1}, that encompasses field emission characteristics for generic 2D semimetals? (iv) Can emission characteristics reveal the nature of nodal structures of 2D semimetals?
+For quantum 2D materials, the validity of FN based models need to be scrutinized since the foundational bases of such theories, particularly the assumption of 3D quasi-free electron gas with parabolic dispersion, are fundamentally incompatible with the physical properties of 2D material \cite{ang2}.
+Despite ongoing experimental \cite{eda, qian, wu, xiao, palnitka, yamaguchi, huang, moussa, wu_GVT, wu_SFE, xu, bartolomeo, rezaeifar, q_ma} and theoretical \cite{wei3, song, wang, d_jena} efforts in unearthing the physics of electron emission from graphene, a comprehensive understanding of electron out-of-plane (or vertical) field emission from the broader family of 2D semimetals remains largely incomplete thus far.
+The following questions remain open: What is the radical difference(s) between the electron field emission in 2D and 3D materials?
+Is there a simple unifying scaling relation, counterpart to the universal current-temperature scaling law of semiclassical thermionic emission \cite{ang1}, that encompasses the field emission characteristics for broad classes of 2D semimetals?
+Recently, we have reported that the FN law is no longer valid for 3D Dirac and Weyl semi-metals \cite{PRB2021}.
+These non-FN field emission models will not converge to space charge limited current condition \cite{PRAp2021}.